 It is also important to realize that the seller must have full rights to sell the property listed on the bill of sale form; otherwise, there could be serious legal repercussions for the seller.
 Hence, it is advisable for the buyer to request that the seller produce documentation showing that he or she has full ownership rights to the item(s) being sold.
 If this documentation cannot be produced upon request, the buyer should be hesitant to sign a bill of sale.

-boat bill of sale form
+livestock bill of sale form

-watercraft bill of sale form
+firearm bill of sale form

-vehicle bill of sale form
+recreational vehicle bill of sale form